S=T for Shimura Varieties and Moduli Spaces of p-adic Shtukas

-The reason Xiao-Zhu only prove their results for zero dimensional objects is the same for both Shimura varieties and Shtukas.
-Namely, they work with Witt vector affine Grassmannian and Shtukas, which is over a characteristic p base, so they can only talk about the special fiber of Shimura varieties and Shtukas.
-However, Hecke operators at $p$ are only naturally visible (as etale correspondence) in characteristic 0, or at least prime to $p$.
-The usual treatment is to take the closure of the Hecke correspondence in an integral model and reduce to characteristic p, this usually creates a lot of degeneration, as the classical example $T_p \equiv Frob + V $ for modular curves shows.
+The reason Xiao--Zhu only prove their results for zero dimensional objects is the same for both Shimura varieties and moduli spaces of shtukas.
+Namely, they work with the Witt vector affine Grassmannian and moduli spaces of Witt vector shtukas, which are living over a characteristic $p$ base, so they can only talk about the special fiber of Shimura varieties and moduli spaces of shtukas.
+However, Hecke operators at $p$ are only naturally visible (as étale correspondences) in characteristic 0, or at least prime to $p$.
+The usual treatment is to take the closure of the Hecke correspondence in an integral model and reduce to characteristic $p$, this usually creates a lot of degeneration, as the classical example $T_p \equiv \on{Frob} + V $ for modular curves shows.
 This problem only goes away in zero dimension, where the Hecke operators "flatten" to characteristic $p$.
-Since Xiao-Zhu can only work with the special fiber, they can not even define Hecke operators for general Witt vector Shtukas.
+Since Xiao--Zhu can only work with the special fiber, they can not even define Hecke operators for general moduli space of Witt vector shtukas.
 Indeed, they only state their conjecture and results for cohomology, which is nothing but passing to zero dimension, where they have the obvious notion of Hecke operators, namely the action of a function.